arunoruto/writefull.nvim/README.md

 ## Auth

 For now, writefull has no official API documentation.
 But the Firebase Token can be used to make queries and the token can be provided using a command like `:writefull (firebase-)token <token>`.
-I will see how often this token changes.
-If it isn't renewed that often, one can manually always provide it, until we get an official API on how to do this!
+The token is renewed quite often, so this is only feasible for local development.

 # Development